 Freegal is a downloadable music service made available through the Spokane Public Library.
 All you need is your library card number and four-digit PIN.
-With access to the entire IODA and Sony Music Entertainment catalogs, Freegal offers approximately 3 million tracks, all in the mp3 format.
-Spanning more than 100 genres of music and more than 11,000 record labels, Freegal allows the library to provide access to a wide range of music without requiring you to download software or deal with any digital rights management (DRM) issues.
+Freegal provides access to over 7 million tracks, all in the mp3 format.
+Spanning more than 100 genres of music and more than 23,000 record labels, Freegal allows the library to provide access to a wide range of music without requiring you to download software or deal with any digital rights management (DRM) issues.

 There is now a free iPhone, iPad and Android app available for Freegal!
 The links above will direct you to either to the iTunes store or Google Play to download the app.